 Making Manual Edits

 You may also opt to make manual edits in Portal, whether it’s in response to an observation or just updating the general creative.
 Perhaps you’d like to combine our recommended revisions, update disclosures to address risks, or make a change you know has worked well in the past.
 For any reason, you can click the edit button (i.e., the pencil icon) or double click on the text box of the creative to make tweaks in Portal.
-Hit ‘Enter’ when you’re done, or click your mouse outside of the text box (but within the creative), and the change will be saved.
-If you’d like to add a new line of text, use the Shift+Enter shortcut.

 Or, you can leave thoughts for your teammates using the comment button.
-When you’re happy with the updates, mark “Resolved” as usual.

-2. Reanalyze and Repeat as Needed
+3. Reanalyze and Repeat as Needed

-When you’re done, you should see all observations resolved and a green check indicating that our model doesn’t detect any compliance risks.
+When you’re done, you should see all observations resolved in grey and a green check indicating that our model doesn’t detect any compliance risks.
 While it’s not mandatory to resolve all compliance risks noted, we recommend that you resolve as many as possible before submitting for final review.
 Your threshold for risk will be up to you and your team!